 Increasing or decreasing CBD dosage:

 If you need a strong dose and wish to calculate one that is based on your specific bodyweight, then you can take 0.5 milligrams for every pound of body weight.
 In other words, you just take your total body weight and divide by two.
 For example, if you weigh 200 pounds then you would take 100 milligrams.
 We recommend you should take this “strong” dose twice a day.

 You may increase or decrease the dose, depending on the relief that you need.
 You can adjust the dose in 25-milligram increments.
 During your immunotherapy, you may keep a daily log of your symptoms and overall condition to help you and your clinician determine the severity of your allergies.
 You can more effectively determine your CBD dosage if you have a complete picture of your overall health and wellbeing.

 Start living a life free of allergies today!
 Use CBD for allergies (chronic and seasonal).
-Try any of our CBD products to treat your allergies quickly, safely, and effectively.
+Try any of our CBD products at Cheef Botanicals.
+They’re quick, safe, and effective.